Focus points

 Movement is a must

-Osteoarthritis can’t be cured.
-The only thing you can do is relieve the horse’s pain.
+Osteoarthritis can’t be cured, but it can be managed.
+Treatment is aimed at reducing the inflammatory response in the joint.
+Besides the treatment, the only thing you can do is relieve the horse’s pain.
 The ultimate aim is for the horse to be able to enjoy being put out to pasture free from pain.
-Osteoarthritis treatment is aimed at reducing the inflammatory response in the joint.
+A supplement like the Pavo 18Plus Comfort is a supplement that is designed to support comfortable movement in old horses.

 Pleun Broeren, nutritionist